crnguyen/Movie-Mood/README.md

 * Create a page where users can select which type of genre they want to watch
 * Add search by movie feature
 * Add login/signup feature
+* Edit pagination so that I don't have to create a separate ejs file for each API call